 In his book Someone Else's Yesterday, Jeffrey Keene tells the story of his spontaneous past life recall of a previous reincarnation as Civil War General John B. Gordon.
 Keene explains he was exploring the Bloody Lane at the Antietam battlefield when he was suddenly overcome with perplexing emotion.
 After this experience, Keene began having recall of Gordon's life, and he was able to verify his experiences through meticulous research.
 Along with a strikingly similar physical appearance between the two men, Keene was able to document multiple coincidences that seemed to link their lives.
 Keene's research is sometimes called the most well-documented cast of a past life available.

-I (the author) also stumbled onto a case of my own reincarnation during my research for a book about the haunted site of an avalanche train derailment disaster that occurred in 1910 at a place called Wellington, Washington.
-I found myself drawn to not only the site, but to one of the passengers who had died in the avalanche, Nellie Sharp, and I sought to learn as much as I could about her life.
-There were and are startling similarities between the two of us, including a strikingly similar appearance, dreams I've had all my life of train derailments, and similar talents, interests, and abilities.
+Author Karen Frazier also stumbled onto a case of her own reincarnation during research for a book about the haunted site of an avalanche train derailment disaster that occurred in 1910 at a place called Wellington, Washington.
+She found herself drawn to not only the site, but to one of the passengers who had died in the avalanche, Nellie Sharp, and sought to learn as much as she could about her life.
+There were and are startling similarities between the two, including a strikingly similar appearance, dreams she's had her my life of train derailments, and similar talents, interests, and abilities.
 Reincarnation researcher Walter Semkiw reviewed the research and agreed it appears to be a case of reincarnation.

 Victoria was born in London in 1946, shortly after the end of World War II.
 Growing up, she often heard her parents recount tales of their experiences during the war.
 Shortly before her tenth birthday, she began menstruating and experiencing nightmares.
 In every dream, she was running through a burning house, and she could hear a baby crying.
 She desperately tried to find the baby, but always woke screaming when she couldn't get to the baby in time.
 For the next two decades, this dream would recur over and over.